vipul2802/o365hq.com/content/services/Configure and Enable DLP Policies.md

 ### Prerequisites

-Office 365 subscription with one of the following services:\
+Microsoft 365 subscription with one of the following services:\
 -Exchange Online\
 -Sharepoint Online\
 -Microsoft Teams